5 Benefits Of Bone Broth For Dogs

 - Place all the prepared ingredients into a large pot or slow cooker.

-- Add in 1 gallon of water and bring it to boil.
+- Add in 1 gallon of water and bring it to a boil.

 - Reduce to a simmering heat and cook for 12-24 hours (12 hours if you’re using the stove and 24 hours in the slow cooker on low heat for simmering).
-The longer it cooks, the more nutritious it becomes when it’s ready to serve.
+The longer it cooks, the more nutritious it becomes.